Ericktolentino94/Recipe-App/README.md

 ## Group Norms

 -Our teams’ group norms include maintaining lines of communication with the various team members via slack.
 ‘Not going ghost’ is important to maintain group coordination.
 We will meet once a night if possible for 1-2 hours this week.
 Each member is responsible for helping code the app components and making sure everything works.
+Each member is responsible for communicating their status with their respective assigned tasks, and any bugs they might be incurring.
+Each member will be open and responsive with communication and willing to both ask and lend assistance as the project requires.

+James and Erick were largely involved with the building of the home page and it's components as well as the nav.
+Alex largely built the about and recipeshow page with the help of both James and Erick.
+Erick, Alex and James all had a hand in the styling of all parts of the project.

+The responsibilities for all members were listed on trello and were later modified based on member input and project need.

 ## Trello Board